Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Robustness Intervals

 where $(\Delta A_\phi)^2 = \bra{\phi} A^2 \ket{\phi} - \bra{\phi} A \ket{\phi}^2$ is the variance of $A$ under $\ket{\phi}$.
 This polynomial vanishes when $\Re(\bra{\psi}A\ket{\phi})$ takes the values

 and the non-negativity of $G$ thus limits the permissible values of $\Re(\bra{\psi}A\ket{\phi})$ to be within these boundaries.
 Since $\Im(\bra{\psi}A\ket{\phi})^2 \geq 0$ we have the bounds

-Starting from these inequalities and whithin this Gramian approach, a bounds for expectation values of quantum observables have been derived for pure states~\cite{weinhold1968lower,weinhold1968improved,weinhold1969new,weinhold1970variational,wang1971upper,blau1973upper,marmorino2002lower,marmorino2016lower} and in the context of classical methods for quantum chemistry.
+Starting from these inequalities, bounds for expectation values of quantum observables have been derived for pure states~\cite{weinhold1968lower,weinhold1968improved,weinhold1969new,weinhold1970variational,wang1971upper,blau1973upper,marmorino2002lower,marmorino2016lower} and in the context of classical methods for quantum chemistry.
 While certainly useful, this leaves a gap for these bounds to be applied in the NISQ era where noise is prevalent and quantum states and their evolutions are described by density operators.
-In the following section, we fill this gap and extend this technique to mixed states.
+In the following section, we fill this gap and extend the technique to mixed states.